nanoframework/Samples/samples/HTTP/README.md

 ## Scenarios

+### HTTP listener

+Example on how to implement a HTTP listener to reply to incoming HTTP requests.

+> **Note:** this is **NOT** an HTTP server, just a sample to illustrate how to use the HTTP Listener class.

 ### HTTP Web Request

 Example on how to perform a HTTP Web requests.
 Optionally to secured (TLS) servers.